sceckert/Data-and-Literary-Study-Spring2022/_week1/introduction-to-the-command-line.md

 ### Pipes (`|`),  Wildcards (`*`), and Redirects (`>`)

+#### For Macs:

 The command `|` is a pipe.
 It  takes the **output** of one command and passes it on as the input of another.
 It can be used to string together a series of commands.

-#### For Macs:

-1. Try `grep "woman*" woolf-a-room-of-ones-own.txt  | wc -w`
+1. Try `grep "woman" woolf-a-room-of-ones-own.txt  | wc -w`
+	- The above command  will search for all appearances of the word "woman", and then the `|` will pass the output along to the word count operator, to count the number of times the word "woman" appears in our file.

 The character **`*`** is a wildcard.
 It tells the program to search for all file paths in the current working directory.

 2. Try `grep "Shakespeare" *`
+	- This will search for all appearances of the word "Shakespeare" in all file paths in the current working directory

+When the `*` character is in a string, it can serve as a wildcard for any symbol.

+3. Try `grep "wom*n" *`
+	- This command will search all appearances of the words "woman", and "women" (and "womyn").

 We've already seen the redirect (`>`) and append (`>>`) characters.